31 Different Types of Moths in Maryland

 This species of moth typically feeds on pollen and nectar from flowers.
 They are active during the summer months, usually from May to August.

-These types of moths in Maryland can often be found near urban areas, as they feed off of the plants found in cities and towns.
+These moths in Maryland can often be found near urban areas, as they feed off of the plants found in cities and towns.

-It’s important to note that they are not considered a pest but rather beneficial species as they help pollinate flowers and plants in the area.
+It’s important to note that they are not considered pests but beneficial species as they help pollinate flowers and plants in the area.

 Consider planting some Ailanthus trees and other flowering plants to attract this moth species to your garden.